 bool-operator (value_type &left, value_type &right);

-It returns true if the value of the left key precedes and does not equal the value of the key from right in the sort order.
+It evaluates as true when the value associated with the left key comes before and is not equal to the value linked with the right key in the sorting sequence.

 Parameter